nicopap/bevy-kdl-ui/README.md

 - [ ] ??
 Consider having a generic template parser rather than one that depends on Kdl it would just wrap another Deserializer. => Check [design decision]
 - [X] Fix broken links in READMEs
+- [ ] Spaces and non-string map keys
 - [ ] Add "kdl markers" to nodes spawned, so that it might be eventually possible to round-trip the world, for
 - [ ] Read and add to assets the last node in the kdl file